What Russia's Protests Mean For Putin's Opposition

 Russian journalist Kirill Martynov calls the young demonstrators "nobody's people" who have nothing to lose by protesting.
 "The experience of today's 11th grader is never-ending Putin and Medvedev, enmity with the whole world, crazy propaganda and grown-ups who lie," he wrote.

-A video of Gleb Takmakov, a fifth grader in the Siberian city of Tomsk, is emblematic of this new generation of protester.
-Dressed in a wool cap and a Converse sweatshirt, the boy takes to the microphone at a rally, explaining that it's not about Putin or Navalny, but about changing the entire system.
+A video of Gleb Takmakov, a fifth-grader in the Siberian city of Tomsk, is emblematic of this new generation of protester.
+Dressed in a wool cap and a Converse sweatshirt, the boy takes to the microphone at a rally, explaining that it's not about Putin or Navalny but about changing the entire system.

 Kremlin spokesman Dmitry Peskov reacted to the outburst of youthful rebellion skeptically, claiming that minors participating at the demonstration in Moscow had been promised monetary rewards if they were arrested.